Pre-Licensure Baccalaureate Nursing Education (BSN)

 There are a variety of different academic paths to achieve a BSN degree at the UMKC School of Nursing and Health Studies.
 From students who begin their studies at UMKC as pre-nursing students directly out of high school to transfer students who have chosen to complete prerequisite requirements elsewhere, there is a path for you here.
 Upon completion of application requirements and admission to the clinical major, students complete our three-year Pre-Licensure (traditional) BSN program, which is intentionally designed to maximize student engagement in clinical experiences.
-If you are a high-achieving high school student, please consider visiting our Direct Admit Program page.
 If you already have a bachelor’s degree in another discipline, please consider visiting our Accelerated BSN program page.
 Or, if you are already a registered nurse (RN), please consider visiting our RN-BSN program page.

 Advantages of completing your Bachelor of Science in Nursing with the UMKC School of Nursing and Health Studies (SoNHS):